Sunday, September 18, 2005

 Bumped into this one.
 Faces. .
 With it, you write your planning as a python like program (though with some creative use of python constructs i must say)..
 Check out the docx, this program appears to be really neat!

-Faces is a powerful, flexible and free projectmanagment tool.
+What is facesFaces is a powerful, flexible and free projectmanagment tool.

 Faces stands for flexible, automated, calculating, extendible, simulating.

 Faces is based on python, an easy to learn and powerful programming language.
 Projects in faces are simple python programs, which can be edited by the graphical front-end or your favorite text editor.
-The comfortable auto completion function enables you to input many tasks very fast and restructure them afterwards.
+The comfortable auto completion function enables you to input many tasks very fast and restructure them afterwards.Faces combines the maturity of a shrink-wrapped product with the flexibility of an individual software.

 Faces is designed to be easily extendible to custom needs (e.g. adding new custom fields to tasks is a breeze).
 The whole power of python can easily be used to generate all kinds of output, to change the scheduling behavior or to modify the graphical front-end.